ramkhandelwal/Video-Processing/README.md

 Here we have done video segmentation and compression as part of video processing.

 ## Run Video Segmentation
-- Run 'python pets_unet.py'.
+- Run `python pets_unet.py`.
 This will generate unet.h5 model.
 - Then Run 'python VideoC.py'.
 This will demonstrate video segmentation using live video capturing.

 ## Run Video Compression